ZJLi2013/av_papers_collection/README.md

 * PILOT: Efficient Planning by imitation learning and optimisation for safe autonomous driving (2021)

+* Scene Transformer: a unified multi-task model for behavior prediction and planning (2021, Google)
+    * predicting the behavior of all agents jointly in real-world driving with masking strategy.

 * Binary TCC: A temporal Geofence for Autonomous Navigation (NVIDIA, 2021)
     * time-to-collide as path planning

+* mmTransformer: multimodal motion prediction with stacked transformers (2021, UHK)
+    * model multimodality at feature level with a set of fixed independent proposals

+* Immortal Tracker: tracklet never dies (2021, Tusimple)
+    * reveal that pre-mature tracklet termination is the main cause of identity swithces in 3DMOT,

+* SimpleTrack: understanding and rethinking 3D multi-object tracking (2021, TuSimple)

+* MOTR: end-to-end multiple-object tracking with Transformer (2022, megvii)
+    * introduce  "track query" to model the tracked instances in sequnce of video and propose tracklet-aware label assignment to train track queries and newborn object queries.

+* MOTRv2: bootstrapping end-to-end multi-object tracking by pretrained object detectors (2022, megvii)

+* MUTR3D: a multi-camera tracking framework via 3D-to-2D queries (2022, Tsighua Zhao Hang)
+    * introduce 3D  track query to model spatial and apperance coherent track for each objects, wo explicitly rely on spatial and appearance similarity of objects, and map the 3D track query to their 2D image with view transformation

+* PTTR: relational 3D point cloud object tracking with transformer (2022, Nanyang)
+    * coarse tracking by matching two sets of point features via cross-attention,

+* Motion Transformer with global intention localization and local movemnet refinement (2023, MPI)
+    * proposed MTR that models motion prediction as the joint optmization of global intention localization and local movement refinement, then a prediction refinement module to obtain the final refined prediction

+* OmniTracker: unifying object tracking by tracking-with-detection (2023, Fudan)
+    * propose the way, where tracking supplyment appearance priors for detection and detection provides tracking with candidate bbox for association

+* ViP3D: end-to-end visual trajectory prediction via 3D agent queries (2023, Tsinghua)
+    * instead of separate perception and prediction modules, ViP3D use sparse agent queries to detect, track and prediction in one pipeline, where features in spatial and temporal are encoded in agent queries.

 ### Ground Truth Auto-Labeling System